Bachelor of Business, Bachelor of Arts

 - Law and justice studies

 - Tourism studies

-Please note that some majors and units in this double degree are only available by distance education and may not be available at each location.
+Please note that some majors and units in this double degree are only available online and may not be available at each location.

 On-campus students experience a variety of teaching approaches including face-to-face lectures and tutorials.
 Some units offer online activities, classes, pre-recorded and/or live lectures.
 The method of teaching may vary from unit to unit.